-It is recognised at St Mary's that R.E. is central to all we do.
+At St Mary's R.E. is central to all we do.
 Pupils are helped to develop an understanding of Catholic values and doctrines and they are encouraged to participate in the life of the parish.
 We follow the 'God Matters' programme of religious education from Reception to Year 6, as is advised by Plymouth CAST.